 Start With Why

 Having a plan for your workout is vital, but even before you hit the gym or the greenbelt or turn on the kickboxing DVD, you need to be aware of why you’re doing it all.
 If you have no reason, there’s no motivation, right?
-WatchFit recommends reviewing the positive things you’ll get from working out.
+Review the positive things you’ll get from working out.
 Don’t just focus on your specific goal, such as gaining muscle or a desire to lose weight.
-Of course that’s very important, but take a look at the big picture and all of the bonus bennies such as improved fitness, lower blood pressure and blood sugar, increased energy, and better heart health.
+Of course those benefits are important, but take a look at the big picture and all of the bonus bennies such as improved fitness, lower blood pressure and blood sugar, increased energy, and better heart health.
 It’s like getting several gifts with purchase: you start a workout and weight loss program for one reason and reap a boatload of extra rewards.
-Write it all down, paint it on the wall, or embroider it on a pillow.
+Write it all down and tape it to your mirror, paint it on the wall, or embroider it on a pillow.
 That way, you can refer to it before each workout or, at the very least, whenever your resolve starts to dissolve.

 Now Comes the How

 This part is probably more involved than you’d like it to be, at first, anyway.
 After you’ve disciplined yourself to stick with your fitness workout program long-term, you won’t have to rely on it as often.
 Once you know the big “why” of your fitness program, then you set your goals and plan your workouts.
 Don’t roll your eyes, especially if you’re one of the on-again-off-again worker-outers.
 Setting goals is useful, but writing them down borders on magical.
 Need the proof?
 An article in Forbes outlines a study in which Harvard MBA students were asked about their goals and if they had them written down.
 The majority, 84 percent, had no goals; 13 percent had specific goals in mind but hadn’t written them down; 3 percent had their goals in mind and on paper.
 Fast forward 10 years, and the results are mind-blowing: